2019 Simona Halep tennis season: Indian Wells Open

+Halep entered the BNP Paribas Open at Indian Wells as the No. 2 seed.
+After receiving a first-round bye, she faced Barbora Strýcová in the second round, securing a straight-sets victory and maintaining her undefeated record against the Czech player.

-In the Indian Wells, Halep was seeded no.2.
-She defeated Barbora Strycova and Kateryna Kozlova in two straight sets.
-Halep lost in the fourth round against Markéta Vondroušová in three sets.
-After this tournament, she remains no.2 in the world.
+In the third round, Halep continued her strong performance by defeating Kateryna Kozlova in two sets.
+However, her tournament run concluded in the fourth round with a three-set loss to 19-year-old Markéta Vondroušová, marking a significant upset in the tournament.
+Despite this early exit, Halep retained her No. 2 position in the WTA world rankings.

 Miami Open

 After the run of Indian Wells, her next tournament was Miami Open.
 In the second round, she crushed Taylor Townsend in straight sets.
 In the third round, she defeated Polona Hercog in three tough sets.
 Halep won against Venus Williams and Qiang Wang, in fourth round and quarterfinal, respectively.
 She was in contention of regaining the no.1 spot by reaching the finals, after Osaka's defeat in the third round.
-In the semifinal, she faced Karolina Pliskova, losing in straight sets.
+In the semifinal, she faced Karolína Plíšková, losing in straight sets.
 After this tournament, she remained no.2.

 European clay court season

 Fed Cup World Group Semifinal

 Her first clay-court event of the season was Fed Cup Semifinal.
 There, Romanian Fed Cup Team faced France in Rouen.
 In the singles rubber, Halep defeated Kristina Mladenovic and Caroline Garcia.
 At the doubles rubber, she played instead of Irina-Camelia Begu, withdrawing due to ankle injury, with Monica Niculescu.
 Anyway, after taking the first set, they lost, giving to France a ticket to the Fed Cup final.